wp-plugins/flyzoo/readme.txt

 **Live support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Meet your customers in real time.
+Meet and chat with your customers in real time.
 See where they came from and what page they are on: invite visitors to **chat** and get the most out of your social media and pay-per-click campaigns.

-All the most relevant data is available at a glance:
+Insightful data is available at a glance:

 * Current page visited with URL and Title
 * Referrer, Keywords and Campaign data (UTM source, medium, terms...)